GST council meet: Rs 20,000 crore compensation cess to be dispersed to states soon, says Sitharaman

 New Delhi, Oct 05: Finance Minister Nirmala Sitharaman said the compensation cess collected this year amounting to Rs 20,000 crore will be dispersed to the states soon.

-The decision to disperse this amount has been taken, which will be carried out next week.

-A further Rs 24,000 crore of IGST (integrated goods and service tax) will be released to states that received less earlier by the end of next week, Ms Sitharaman further said.
+A further Rs 24,000 crore of IGST (integrated goods and service tax) will be released to states that received less earlier by the end of next week, Sitharaman further said.

 The Finance Minister also said that the GST cess would have to be extended beyond the five year period initially agreed upon between the centre and states.